juliogomez/devops/README.md

 ## Cockpit

 If you have gone through the whole document by now you have used kubernetes to deploy a number of pods, services, volumes and namespaces, spread across a number of servers in your cluster.
-Of course you can use the kubernetes CLI to understand the mapping among these multiple elements, but sometimes it is also convenient to have a configurable CLI that shows this information.
+Of course you can use the kubernetes CLI to understand the mapping among these multiple elements, but sometimes it is also convenient to have a configurable GUI that shows this information.

 [Cockpit](https://cockpit-project.org/) is a tool that helps managing Linux servers from your web browser.
 It allows you to start containers, administer storage, configure networks, and inspect logs.
 But the key capability I would like to focus on is its ability to interface with kubernetes API and graphically display how its constructs relate to each other and the underlying infrastructure.